 Expert Network Compliance Expands in Response to Insider Trading Scandals

 The resulting exposure clearly had the potential to inflict long-term harm on the reputation of expert networks, and GLG in particular.
 It may have seemed, briefly, that the future of the industry was in doubt.

 As it turned out, this was not the case.
 GLG turned a potentially bad situation around, not only by redoubling its compliance efforts to ensure that similar incidents would be preventable, but also by diversifying its focus, brand and client base beyond Wall Street and into Fortune 500 companies and major law firms.
-The expert industry as a whole has followed their lead by making rigorous compliance screening, training and monitoring a cornerstone of their product offerings.
+The industry as a whole has followed their lead by making rigorous expert network compliance screening, training and monitoring a cornerstone of their product offerings.

 The key takeaway for us is that compliance procedures are not – repeat, *not* – a meaningless formality!
 They are there to protect the reputations, livelihood, and integrity of everyone involved.